Myanmar faces genocide lawsuit at top UN court

 It said Myanmar had failed to meet its obligations to prevent and to punish genocide, accusing it of "wanton acts of violence and malicious degradation with the specific intent of state actors to destroy the Rohingya as a group".

 Mainly-Muslim Gambia said it had "stepped up" to file the case on behalf of the rest of the OIC.
-Its justice minister Abubacarr Tambadou is a former genocide prosecutor at the International Criminal Tribunal for Rwanda and has visited Rohingya camps in Bangladesh.
+Tambadou is a former genocide prosecutor at the International Criminal Tribunal for Rwanda and has visited Rohingya camps in Bangladesh.

-Gambia also asked the ICJ to make an urgent interim order while the case is under way "to protect the Rohingya against further harm ... by ordering Myanmar to stop all of its genocidal conduct immediately."

-There was no immediate reaction from Myanmar or the International Court of Justice.

 Other legal attempts to bring Myanmar to justice over allegations of crimes against the Rohingya have so far stalled.